RaghavSingal2002/Feynn_lab_Project/README.md

 This segment, characterized by a preference for cultural activities and higher vacation expenditures, informs three key marketing mix elements.
-1. Price: Segment 3's higher spending justifies premium pricing for tailored products like "MUSEUMS,
+1. Price: Segment 3's higher spending justifies a premium pricing for tailored products like "MUSEUMS,
 MONUMENTS & MUCH, MUCH MORE."
 2. Place: Emphasizes the need for online booking